National trade hub

 • Reputable shops give a flat diagnostic fee that rolls into the repair if accepted; avoid open-ended hourly quotes.

-Sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
+Our Ohio launch-state pros, sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
 Trust Score is not paid placement — read the methodology before hiring.
+For another state, use “Browse appliance repair by state” above.

 1. 1.
 A-1 Appliance Service CoCincinnati, OH45